 Pros:

-- Wide range of online participation formats
+- Wide range of online participation formats, and the strongest published moderation offer in this list

 Cons: